Stochastic Processes under Parameter Uncertainty: Nonlinear Markov Processes

 For nonlinear one-dimensional diffusions, a version of the following theorem was established in~\cite{CN22b}.
-Moreover, for nonlinear semimartingales \emph{with jumps} some conditions were proved in \cite[Theorem 4.41, Lemma 4.42]{hol16}.
+Moreover, for nonlinear semimartingales \emph{with jumps} some conditions were proved in \cite[Theorem~4.41, Lemma~4.42]{hol16}.\footnote{It seems that there is a gap in the proof of \cite[Lemma 4.42]{hol16}.
+Indeed, it is claimed that the map \(\omega \mapsto \omega (t)\) is upper semicontinuous on the Skorokhod space.
+However, this is not the case.
+Indeed, by linearity, upper semicontinuity would already imply continuity, which is false. } In the context of controlled diffusions, upper semicontinuity of the value function has been established in \cite{nicole1987compactification}.
 We provide a result which reaches beyond semimartingale settings.
 Its proof can be found in Section \ref{sec: pf USC FP}.